collective/collective.js.cycle2/README.rst

 It supports a declarative initialization style that allows full customization without any scripting.
 Simply include the plugin, declare your markup, and Cycle2 does the rest.

+This package adds a browser resource to use Cycle2 and its plugins on a Plone site.

 .. _`Cycle2`: http://jquery.malsup.com/cycle2/

 Mostly Harmless